Family Law · Child Support

 How Shared Custody Affects the Calculation

 Pennsylvania’s support guidelines recognize that when the obligor parent exercises substantial custody time, both households are incurring expenses for the child.
 For that reason, the guidelines allow a reduction when the obligor has at least forty percent of the annual overnights.
+How those overnights are structured depends on the custody schedule the court orders or the parents agree to.

 This adjustment acknowledges that each parent is supporting the child directly during their custodial time.
 However, it does not erase the support obligation altogether.